yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-home.markdown

 You can download all examples presented here from [GitHub](https://github.com/Gigaspaces/xap-tutorial).
 Feel free to clone, fork and contribute to the tutorial code.

+{%vbar title=Download and Install XAP%}
+- Download and unzip the latest XAP release from the [downloads page](http://www.gigaspaces.com/xap-download)
+- Unzip the distribution into a working directory; GS_HOME
+- Set the JAVA_HOME environment variable to point to the JDK root directory
+- Start your favorite Java IDE
+- Create a new project
+- Include all files from the GS_HOME/lib/required in the classpath
+{%endvbar%}

 # Tutorial Trail